ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 ``ofsoftswitch13`` library ASCII logging mechanism, using the ``EnableDatapathLogs()`` helper function for all devices, or the ``SetLibLogLevel()`` device function for individual device logging.

-For using ASCII traces it is necessary to manually include the ``ns3::PacketMetadata::Enable ()`` at the beginning of the program, before any packets are sent.

 .. _port-coding: